rust-lang/vscode-rust/README.md

 To enable formatting on save, you need to set the `editor.formatOnSave` setting to `true`.
 Find it under `File > Preferences > Settings`.

+## Implementation

+This extension almost exclusively uses the RLS for its feature support (syntax highlighting, snippets, and build tasks are provided client-side).
+The RLS uses the Rust compiler (rustc) to get data about Rust programs.
+It uses Cargo to manage building.
+Both Cargo and rustc are run in-process by the RLS.
+Formatting and code completion are provided by rustfmt and Racer, again both of these are run in-process by the RLS.